-See Note 11 to the Condensed Consolidated Financial Statements for a tabular reconciliation of our statutory tax expense to our actual tax expense.
+See Note 11 to the Condensed Consolidated Financial Statements for more information about our 2007 income tax items and a tabular reconciliation of our statutory tax expense to our actual tax expense.

-Minority Interest - Minority interest in earnings declined from \$2.4 million in the second quarter of 2006 to \$.5 million in the second quarter of 2007 and declined from \$5.0 million in the first six months of 2006 to \$3.0 million in the first six months of 2007, due to lower income at NL, Kronos and CompX.
-See Note 12 to the Condensed Consolidated Financial Statements.
+Minority Interest - Minority interest in earnings (losses) declined from a cost of \$2.3 million in the third quarter of 2006 to a benefit of \$5.9 million in the third quarter of 2007 and declined from a cost of \$7.3 million in the first nine months of 2006 to a benefit of \$2.9 million in the first nine months of 2007, due to a loss at Kronos and lower income at NL and CompX.
+During October 2007, our ownership interest in CompX increased to approximately 86%.
+As a result, minority interest in CompX's earnings will decrease beginning in the fourth quarter of 2007.
+See Notes 9 and 12 to the Condensed Consolidated Financial Statements.